-- Smoking: Smokers have increased risk of developing cataracts, and there’s no good reason to maintain a cigarette habit.
+- Smoking: Smokers have an increased risk of developing cataracts, and there’s no good reason to maintain a cigarette habit.
 It’s never the wrong time to stop.

 - Excessive alcohol consumption: An occasional tipple or social drinking is unlikely to speed up cataract development, but heavy, long-term drinking certainly can.